Table of Contents

 At anytime you can apply the changes made to the dotfile or layers without restarting Spacemacs by pressing SPC f e R.

-3 Dotdirectory (~/.spacemacs.d)
+3. Dotdirectory (~/.spacemacs.d)

 Like Emacs, Spacemacs initialization can also be contained in an init.el file in a special directory ~/.spacemacs.d.
 The contents of the dotfile should be then copied in the init.el file.

 The Emacs dotfile or dotdirectory is not replaced but rather complemented by the Spacemacs dotfile or dotdirectory.
 During startup, Emacs still uses ~/.emacs.d/init.el (or ~/.emacs) for its initialization, and variable user-emacs-directory will still point to ~/.emacs.d/, even if ~/.spacemacs.d or ~/.spacemacs are present.
-Only now ~/.emacs.d/init.el is provided by Spacemacs (e.g. after cloning the Spacemacs git repo into an empty ~/.emacs.d/), and your own personnal configurations go into ~/.spacemacs.d/init.el (or ~/.spacemacs).
+Only now ~/.emacs.d/init.el is provided by Spacemacs (e.g. after cloning the Spacemacs git repo into an empty ~/.emacs.d/), and your own personal configurations go into ~/.spacemacs.d/init.el (or ~/.spacemacs).

 Have a look into the FAQ for an easy workaround to maintain (your former) vanilla Emacs and (your new) Spacemacs configurations side-by-side without the need to rename and backup ~/.emacs.d/.

-4 Learning Spacemacs
+4. Learning Spacemacs

-4.1 Editing Styles
+4.1.
+Editing Styles

 Spacemacs can be used by Vim users or Emacs users by setting the dotspacemacs-editing-style variable to vim, emacs or even hybrid in the dotfile ~/.spacemacs.

-4.2 The leader keys
+4.2.
+The leader keys

 Spacemacs key bindings use a leader key which is by default bound to SPC (space bar) in vim or hybrid editing styles and M-m in emacs style.